greg-raven/grus/_posts/2012-12-03-from-the-old-game-warden.md

 ---
-title: 'From the Old Game Warden'
+title: "From the Old Game Warden"
 layout: post
 categories:
 - Letters